-All six diagonal terms are well superimposed up to at least $1 \, kHz$, indicating good manufacturing and mounting uniformity.
-Below the first suspension mode, good decoupling can be observed (the amplitude of all off-diagonal terms are ≈ 20 times smaller than the diagonal terms).
+All the six diagonal terms are well superimposed up to at least $1 \, kHz$, indicating good manufacturing and mounting uniformity.
+Below the first suspension mode, good decoupling can be observed (the amplitude of the all of off-diagonal terms are ≈ 20 times smaller than the diagonal terms).

 From 10Hz up to 1kHz, around 10 resonance frequencies can be observed.
 The first 4 are suspension modes (at 122Hz, 143Hz, 165Hz and 191Hz) which correlate the modes measured during the modal analysis in Section 3.1.
-Three modes at 237Hz, 349Hz and 395Hz are attributed to the internal strut resonances (this will be checked in Section 4.2).
-Except for the mode at 237Hz, their impact on the dynamics is small.
-The two modes at 665Hz and 695Hz are attributed to the flexible modes of the top platform.
+Then, three modes at 237Hz, 349Hz and 395Hz are attributed to the internal strut resonances (this will be checked in Section 4.2).
+Except the mode at 237Hz, their amplitude is rather low.
+Two modes at 665Hz and 695Hz are attributed to the flexible modes of the top platform.
 Other modes can be observed above 1kHz, which can be attributed to flexible modes of the encoder supports or to flexible modes of the top platform.

-Up to at least 1kHz, an alternating pole/zero pattern is observed, which makes the control easier to tune.
-This would not have occurred if the encoders were fixed to the struts.
+Up to at least 1kHz, an alternating pole/zero pattern is observed, which renders the control easier to tune.
+This would not have been the case if the encoders were fixed to the struts.

 Figure 3.5: Measured FRF for the transfer function from \mathbf{u} to \mathbf{d}e .
-The 6 diagonal terms are the colored lines (all superimposed), and the 30 off-diagonal terms are the gray lines.
+The 6 diagonal terms are the colorful lines (all superimposed), and the 30 off-diagonal terms are the shaded black lines.

 Similarly, the 6×6 FRF matrix from u to \mathbf{V}s is shown in Figure 3.6.
-Alternating poles and zeros can be observed up to at least 2kHz, which is a necessary characteristics for applying decentralized IFF.
-Similar to what was observed for the encoder outputs, all the "diagonal" terms are well superimposed, indicating that the same controller can be applied to all the struts.
-The first flexible mode of the struts as 235Hz has large amplitude, and therefore, it should be possible to add some damping to this mode using IFF.
+Alternating poles and zeros is observed up to at least 2kHz, which is a necessary characteristics in order to apply decentralized IFF.
+Similar to what was observed for the encoder outputs, all the "diagonal" terms are well superimposed, indicating that the same controller can be applied for all the struts.
+The first flexible mode of the struts as 235Hz is appearing, and therefore is should be possible to add some damping to this mode using IFF.

 Figure 3.6: Measured FRF for the transfer function from \mathbf{u} to \mathbf{V}s .
-The 6 diagonal terms are the colored lines (all superimposed), and the 30 off-diagonal terms are the shaded black lines.
+The 6 diagonal terms are the colorfull lines (all superimposed), and the 30 off-diagonal terms are the shaded black lines.